 Easier to Correct Early On

-Gradual Training and Generalization
+Gradual Training and Generalisation

 Starting in a Calm Environment